For further details about teaching from September 2020 please visit your course or department page in the Offer Holder hub.

 Visit our admissions webpages to view our International entry requirements.

-Note: This programme is only available to overseas applicants who already have a suitable UK/EU clinical placement and are holding a valid work visa that covers them for the entire duration of the programme.
-Overseas applicants who do not meet the above criteria are not eligible for Tier 4 (student) visa sponsorship due to UKBA restrictions on overseas applicants studying part-time course in the UK.
+Note: Overseas applicants are only eligible to apply for this programme if they already have a suitable UK/EU clinical placement and are holding a valid work visa that covers them for the entire duration of the programme.
+Overseas applicants who do not meet the above criteria are not eligible for this programme due to UKVI restrictions on overseas applicants studying part-time course in the UK.

 Your application will be assessed by two academics.
 All applicants who fulfil the entry requirements are interviewed.
 Telephone interviews are possible for international students by prior arrangement.
 We aim to process all applications within six weeks.
 However, during the months prior to the closing date, and over holiday periods, applications may take longer to process due to the volume received at this time.